 Make sure you pull from the root so that the weeds don’t break and come back soon after.

-You can make use of a weeding knife which is designed to snag those pesky weeds right out of the dirt.
+You can make use of that Dirty Little Digger I showed you above since it’s designed to snag those pesky weeds right out of the dirt.

 I also like to carry around a bucket to make tossing everything easier.
 That way, I don’t have to continue running back to one spot over and over!

 (my favorite is this one we carry in the Just Jill Shop!)

 If you’re using a big pot for planting, it can get heavy if you fill the entire thing with potting soil.

 My recommendation?
 Cut up an old pool noodle and place it in the bottom of the pot!

 This won’t hinder the growth of your flowers and plants, but it will make the weight of your pot much lighter.

 And don’t forget to put your terracotta pots in a saucer!
 They might look harmless, but they can easily stain your porch or deck.